AP English Language & Composition

 - an analytical essay (where you read a passage and analyze the techniques the writer uses to convey a message), and

-- an argumentative essay (similar to the ACT essay).
+- an argumentative essay

 The test requires that you demonstrate an ability to read closely, mostly for content, author’s purpose, structure, or style and that you think critically and write well.
 Success on this test will not be measured by your ability to memorize facts and details, but by your ability to apply your reasoning skills.
 Because the AP English Language test is a skills-based test, success will be measured by your incremental growth as a reader and writer, not by a power-studying weekend before the test.